virtual-labs/exp-webpage-layout-in-html-iitd/experiment/pretest.md

 <b>A  True<br></b>
 B   False<br>

 Q2.
-Can we use table tag for creating webpage layout?
+Can we use &lt;table&gt; tag for creating webpage layout?
 State True Or False.<br>
 <b>A  True<br></b>
 B   False<br>